NUTRITION FOR THE EYES

 Current evidence has suggested that certain pigments support adequate eye development before we are born; throughout our life span for vision performance in young and later adulthood; and plays a key role in lowering risk of age-related eye disease (4).

 The pigments are partially responsible for converting light into vision.
 During this process captured light is converted into electrochemical signals which eventually provide our vision.
 At the same time, during such biological processes, many substances are generated: also in the eyes.
 One of these byproducts are reactive oxygen radicals.
 These radicals can be damaging for surrounding tissue, such as vital structures of our eye - and therefore our vision.
 As we get older, certain parts of the retina are susceptible to these degenerative changes.
-The pigments from plnktn. can neutralize these radicals.
+Marine Phytoplankton contains pigments that are capable to neutralize these radicals.

 wHAT DAMAGES OUR EYES?